A mountaineer climbs a rock face under a blue sky, with majestic mountains in the background.

 Included

-Accommodation: 3 nights in a friendly gîte and 1 night in a mountain hut.
+Accommodation: You will sleep 3 nights in a dormitory in the warm and friendly atmosphere of a mountain hut.

-Catering: All meals are included from the first evening to midday on the last day.
+Meals: All meals are included, from the evening meal on the first day to the picnic on the last day.

 Not included